Are you ready to take a deep dive into the UK’s current brand awareness for ride-hailing apps? It's gonna be a wild ride!

 Just a decade ago, none of us had ever heard of ride-hailing apps.
 Over the course of just a few years, things have drastically changed as many have revved into the mainstream.
 Now, a lot of consumers would rather call a ride on their smartphones than hail a cab.
 An improvement in brand awareness, wouldn't you say?

 Ride-hailing businesses know just how much their popularity has jumped recently and how well they are currently doing.
-It’s a very easy industry to track as you can know a lot just by taking a look at a firm’s revenue.
+It’s a very easy industry to track as you can learn a lot just by taking a look at a firm’s revenue.
 Even the general public can find out how well various ride-hailing apps are doing as there is a lot of data and information available online.

 There’s only so much you can learn from looking at industry data, though.
 Focusing on it and nothing else might not be enough to help take the firm up a gear.
 Companies also need to know how their brand awareness and health is doing.